[FAQs] Income Tax Returns (ITR) | Updated Returns

 • |

 FAQ 1.
-Mr Aman filed an Income-tax return for the Assessment Year 2022-23 within the due date.
-On 13-07-2023, he found that he failed to report an interest income in ITR.
-Can he revise his ITR of AY 2022-23?
+Mr Aman filed an Income Tax return for the Assessment Year 2023-24 within the due date.
+On 13-05-2024, he found that he failed to report interest income in his ITR.
+Can he revise his ITR for AY 2023-24?

-Section 139(5) allows a taxpayer to file the revised return of income if he discovers any omission or error in the original return.
-However, the revised return can be filed 3 months before the relevant assessment year or before the completion of the assessment, whichever is earlier.
+Section 139(5) allows a taxpayer to file a revised income return if he discovers an omission or error in the original return.
+However, the revised return can be filed three months before the relevant assessment year or before the completion of the assessment, whichever is earlier.

-The Finance Act, 2022 has introduced the concept of updated return to allow a longer duration for an assessee to file the return of income.
+The Finance Act, 2022 has introduced the concept of updated return to allow an assessee a longer duration to file the return of income.
 An updated return can be filed within 24 months from the end of the relevant assessment year (subject to certain conditions).
 An updated return can be filed even after the expiry of time limits specified for the filing of a belated return or revised return of income.

 FAQ 2.
 Who is not eligible to file an updated return?